FREE SHIPPING on $99 or more (within the contiguous United States)

 Even true fans - those who can’t imagine a hot dog unless it’s smothered with sauerkraut – may not realize the true nutritional merit of this savory, down-to-earth delicacy.
 The fact is: sauerkraut is packed with beneficial microbes that are vital to the health of the all-important gut microbiome, the community of bacteria in the intestinal tract.

-And, in a review of randomized controlled trials published in Journal of Neurogastroenterology and Motility, researchers reported that Bifidobacteria and Lactobacillus had efficacy against a wide variety of psychological conditions, including anxiety, depression, OCD and autism spectrum disorder.
+In a review of randomized controlled trials published in the Journal of Neurogastroenterology and Motility, researchers reported that Bifidobacteria and Lactobacillus were effective against a wide variety of psychological conditions, including anxiety, depression, OCD, and autism spectrum disorder.
 Intriguingly, the probiotics also improved both spatial and non-spatial memory.

 Finally, a 2017 study suggested that a diet higher in beneficial bacteria banished depression in over a third of the volunteers.
 So, clearly, probiotics hold exciting potential for helping to treat mood disorders.